fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 "%}

+### Familiarity over mastery
+Almost all our readings are meant for a broad (largely non-academic) audience and therefore are relatively quick and engaging reads.
+At the same time, most are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other.
+For almost everything we read, we're reading to ENGAGE with it, not because it's right.
+There is a LOT to disagree with across the readings.
+And we don't all have to agree on anything.

+This class has a very average amount of reading for an upper-level humanities course. **That said, you cannot possibly read every word, or every page, or master all the ideas, and that's just fine**.
+I DO expect you to gain a familiarity across all the readings so that they can inform your weekly assignments.

 ## Work Requirements and Grading
 The theme for the assignment schedule is slow and steady.
 Starting Week 2, almost every week you have some assignment **due by midnight on Friday** that asks you to comment on the readings for the week, usually what we read and discuss on Monday and Wednesday.
 These hold you accountable for keeping up with the course, but these are all pretty short and low stakes so as not to cause unnecessary stress.